 Checking the Process Buyer's Premium for Vendors box does not charge the seller a Buyer's Premium, it just provides the option of having the Buyer's Premium that was charged to the buyers be displayed on the Seller Summary page via the Columns button.
 The Buyer's Premium cannot be added to individual Seller Settlements (Vendor Invoice/Summary), just the Seller Summary page.

-VAT that has been applied to sellers can be viewed in the COMM VAT field which can be added to the Seller Settlement (Vendor Invoice/Summary) via the Columns button.
+VAT that has been applied to seller commissions can be viewed in the COMM VAT field which can be added to the Seller Settlement (Vendor Invoice/Summary) via the Columns button.

 VAT Summary Table

 At the bottom of the Seller Settlement (Vendor Invoice/Summary), a VAT Summary table will display in addition to the standard Auction Summary table.